So Vice asked me to write a thing about D&D--it went up today and it's here.

 related at Skylight Books.

-"Marilyn Manson says he was a dark elf" --as related at Laney's wedding to Twiggy.
+"Marilyn Manson says he was a dark elf" --as related at Laney's wedding.

 "VICE international atrocity expert Molly Crabapple played a thief" --here at our place.